PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 1. Eliminates Direct Hand Contact with Suspended Pipe

-The primary function of PSC ROUGHNEK™ is to create distance between the worker and the hazard.
+The primary function of the PSC ROUGHNEK™ push pull pole is to create safe distance between the worker and the hazard.

 Instead of: